AKASH-THERIN/Big_Data_Analysis-project/README.md

 ## starting the project

-step 1.Run `node service.js` or `nodemon service.js` in a new terminal for backend services step 2.Run `ng run proxy`  in another  terminal for frontend services
+step 1.Run `node server.js` or `nodemon server.js` in a new terminal for backend services step 2.Run `npm run proxy`  in another  terminal for frontend services

 ## Development server